EEP Group

 Threat from climate change, rising energy costs, food security and rural decline tend to hinder the potential of Ireland’s agricultural sector.
 Thankfully, this is where membership of the European Union largely plays in our favour.
 Through the CAP, we may coordinate with the 27 other Member States in order to build sustainable and effective policies which tackle issues of common concern.

-Under the current CAP reform of 2014-2020, the Irish farming sector has received €10.7 billion in European investment.
+Under the CAP reform of 2014-2020, the Irish farming sector received €10.7 billion in European investment.
 Moreover, membership of the EU enables Irish farmers to reach markets way beyond our shores.
-For example, our combined agri-food exports to the United States and China are worth over €1.6 billion.
+For example, our combined agri-food exports to the countries outside of the UK and EU in 2022 were worth over €5.6 billion.

 Efforts to reduce emissions are of great significance in the agriculture sector because the natural processes associated with food production result in emissions of some greenhouse gases, particularly methane and nitrous oxide.
 I know that Irish farmers are making huge strides to reduce emissions, in line with the excellent research done by Teagasc, and are contributing to European efforts to confront the climate change challenge whilst maintaining the sustainability of this sector.